-Every year, more than a hundred truck rollover accidents occur all over the country.
+Every year, more than a hundred truck rollover accidents occur not just in Goodlettsville, TN, but all over the country.
 This results in debilitating injuries such as head trauma, concussions, or wrongful deaths.
 This is a stressful and traumatic experience for the families of everyone involved, not to mention a significant strain on their finances.

 Causes of Truck Rollover Accidents

 Usually a truck rollover is where a truck has flipped over onto its side or top when the driver is forced to swerve too quickly to avoid a collision with another vehicle.
 When both vehicles swerve to avoid a collision, the truck can be forced onto its side/top and could even roll a few times before coming to a complete stop.
 Truck rollovers can also be caused by malfunctioning equipment, heavy or uneven cargo, or driver error.

 In a study made by the Federal Motor Carrier Safety Administration, the following are the major factors that contribute to a truck rollover accident: